 Ralph Waldo Emerson said that "the earth laughs in flowers," and your wedding day would not be complete without cheerfully blooming bouquets, boutonnieres, and brilliantly sparkling centerpieces.
 Flowers certainly set the scene for a sensory experience that helps create beautiful (scented) memories and make for vibrant, richly textured photos.
 Whether you want over-the-top arrangements or only a few accents, you're in good hands with these Houston area florists.

 Maxit Flower Design (Above)

 In its fifth year, Maxit Flower Design is a by-appointment-only studio-based floral design company known for creating unique, handcrafted fresh flower arrangements for clients all over the state—not to mention hosting DIY workshops.
 Founder Maria Maxit thoughtfully juxtaposes interesting flower varieties, textures, and colors for one-of-a-kind designs.
-Think eucalyptus, wheat stalks, kumquats, ferns and artichokes artfully woven into bouquets, flower crowns, and centerpieces.
-Read real brides' reviews here!
+Think eucalyptus, wheat stalks, kumquats, ferns, and artichokes artfully-woven into bouquets, flower crowns, and centerpieces.

-Sisters Michelle Batch and Suzette Davenport recall spending countless childhood hours staging Barbie weddings—complete with tiny hand-tied bouquets—while watching their parents garden.
-A lifelong pleasure became a clear-cut career path after they did flowers for their first wedding in 2006, took design classes, worked for local florists, then established their own floristry biz Blush & Vine.
-Specializing in a lush, garden aesthetic with an organic feel, the sisters tailor (hand-tied, of course!) bouquets, boutonnieres, aisle markers, crowns, wreaths and centerpieces to each individual—from simple to lavish, free-form to structured—for every occasion.
+Sisters Michelle Batch and Suzette Davenport recall spending countless childhood hours staging Barbie weddings—complete with tiny hand-tied bouquets—while watching their parents' garden.
+A lifelong pleasure became a clear-cut career path after they did flowers for their first wedding in 2006, took design classes, worked for local florists, then established their own floristry business, Blush & Vine.
+Specializing in a lush, garden aesthetic with an organic feel, the sister's tailor (hand-tied, of course!) bouquets, boutonnieres, aisle markers, crowns, wreaths, and centerpieces to each individual—from simple to lavish, free-form to structured—for every occasion.